Mission and Purpose | Who We Are | Our Origin

 At ESA’s second consultation in 1974 the women’s caucus was one of six task forces or caucuses formed by ESA participants to study such concerns as racism, sexism, peace, and simpler lifestyles.
 Thus our group was born as the Evangelical Women’s Caucus (EWC).
 The EWC group presented proposals to Evangelicals for Social Action on a variety of topics including endorsement of the Equal Rights Amendment, support for inclusive language in Bible translation and Christian publications, affirmation of the ordination of women, and criticism of discriminatory hiring policies in Christian institutions.

 The first national EWC conference, held in 1975 in Washington, D.C., addressed “Women in Transition: A Biblical Approach to Feminism.”
 The conference attracted more than 360 women from 36 of the 50 United States and from Canada.
-Since that time, we have held international conferences in Pasadena, California; Grand Rapids, Michigan; Saratoga Springs, New York; Seattle, Washington; Wellesley, Massachusetts; Fresno, California; Chicago, Illinois; San Francisco, California; Norfolk, Virginia; Indianapolis, Indiana; Claremont, California; Charlotte, North Carolina; and, most recently, Indianapolis, Indiana, (2008, 2010, and 2012) which was also the location of the 2002 conference.
+Since that time, we have held international conferences in Pasadena, California; Grand Rapids, Michigan; Saratoga Springs, New York; Seattle, Washington; Wellesley, Massachusetts; Fresno, California; Chicago, Illinois; San Francisco, California; Norfolk, Virginia; Claremont, California; Charlotte, North Carolina; St. Louis, Missouri, and, most recently, Indianapolis, Indiana, (2002, 2008, 2010, and 2012, 2016).

 In 1990, in order to reflect the increasingly inclusive nature and the many traditions of our membership, we officially changed our name to Evangelical & Ecumenical Women’s Caucus (EEWC).
 This continues to be the name under which we are incorporated.